 All prerequisites presume adherence to the student's Program of Study.
-(Listed in alphabetical order)

 NUTC 5110 Nutritional Assessment I History, Anthropometrics and Energy

 This course provides instruction on how to conduct a nutrition-focused history and physical examination and how to interpret the findings.
 Students also learn how to determine a client's energy needs and methods for determining an individual's dietary intake based on caloric values and macro- and micronutrient balance.